-This course introduces the paralegal student to a variety of writing tasks, including drafting of correspondence, documents, pleadings, memoranda and appellate briefs.
+Introduces the paralegal student to a variety of writing tasks, including drafting of correspondence, documents, pleadings, memoranda and appellate briefs.
 Communication skills will be improved through exercises to develop direct, clear and concise writing.
 Emphasis is given to analysis of relevant authority and constructing arguments.
 Use of formbooks and sample documents will be included.
 [B] (O) 3 credits